Illegal Weapons in Raleigh

 - Poisonous or toxic chemicals

 Possessing or attempting to use a weapon of mass destruction is a class BI felony punishable by 144 to 483 months in prison.
-This is the second most serious felony in North Carolina.
+This is the second most serious felony in Raleigh.
 Defending this crime will require the skills and knowledge of the defense attorneys at Coolidge Law Firm.
 If you have been arrested or charged with a crime involving a weapon of mass destruction, contact us immediately.

 Most knives are legal in North Carolina.
 There is one knife that is not.
 Knives with detachable blades that can be ejected several yards with the pull of a trigger are illegal in the state.
 This is called a projectile or ballistic knife, and no one can possess one, not even law enforcement.